Published: 28 October 2024

 On the other side of the world, every introduction that began with “I am from Australia’ was met with a meaningful Israeli taxi driver sigh and the response: “gan eden sham (it’s heaven over there)”.

 But is Australia really a paradise for Israelis that live here?
 For me, an Australian-turned-Israeli now living back in Australia, the distance is palpable both in geography and peripersonal space.
 I miss inappropriate humour, physical contact and being able to smell people from up close.
 I miss the depth of taste in the food and endless conversations.
 Life was full, rich, stressful and always very personal.
-There was always something to talk about, and not the weather.
+There was always something to talk about, aside from the weather.

 Pita with Vegemite – An Israeli Australia Story premieres at the Jewish International Film Festival in Sydney on 3 November and Melbourne on 10 November.
 There is a discussion and live music following, as we welcome you into the world of being Israeli-Australian that has yet to be examined in this way.